dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 ## Step 2: Use the resource in an asset

-To use the resource written in Step 1, you can provide it as a parameter to an asset:
+To use the resource written in Step 1, you can provide it as a parameter to an asset after including it in the Definitions object:

 <CodeExample filePath="guides/external-systems/apis/use_minimal_resource_in_asset.py" language="python" title="Use the SunResource in an asset" />